udayakiran/udayakiran.github.io/_posts/2015-08-06-customer-centirc-vs-product-centric.md

 bg_color: "009688"
 ---

-It is common for the product development world to categorize organizations as either ‘Product centric’ or ‘Customer centric’ and stress on the point that you need to be ‘Customer centric’ to remain successful.
+It is common for the product development world to categorize organizations as either ‘Product centric’ or ‘Customer centric’ and stress on the point that you need to be ‘Customer centric’ to sremain successful.
 In my opinion, there are no separate entities called ‘Product centric’ and ‘Customer centric’ .
 Every product development company needs to be ‘product centric’ and every product being built needs to be ‘Customer centric’.
 This results in compounding the customer satisfaction.
 Especially when you are building public facing enterprise products targeting a million or a billion users, it is critical to understand both the customers and the product, and to maintain harmony between them.
 Its important not to be too focused on individual customers so that we keep the product generic and are solving the problems we intend to solve.

 It is not only important to have a vision and process, but also execute them through the product.
 More than our sales representatives and advertisements, it’s the product that the customers spend more time with.

  - Build the products that speak to the customers.
  - Build the products that listen to the customers.
- - Build the product that educate the customers.
+ - Build the products that educate the customers.

 Listed below are some things we follow which, i think are the efforts towards building such products.